gwu-montreal/legacy-zine-site/content/02-unions-help.md

 those hours, and only during a period of a few weeks.
-But that only prompted backlash from current and former workers: some called out the obvious falsehood of the retraction and told stories of the immense pressure placed on them (one former worker noted "during the _GTA IV_ era, it was like working with a gun to your head, 7 days a week"[9]{custom-style="Super"}) while others were just unhappy to have their backbreaking labour downplayed and denied by a studio head.
+But that only prompted backlash from current and former workers: some called out the obvious falsehood of the retraction and told stories of the immense pressure placed on them (one former worker [noted](https://archive.fo/2M7CG) "during the _GTA IV_ era, it was like working with a gun to your head, 7 days a week") while others were just unhappy to have their backbreaking labour downplayed and denied by a studio head.